Hurtigruten Island Hopping Around the Arctic

-Your Ships: MS Spitsbergen: Named after the crown jewel of Arctic Norway - the Svalbard archipelago and its biggest island, Spitsbergen.
-The ship features high technical standards as well as comfortable, modern public areas and cabins.
-The vessel's fresh Scandinavian design reflects a colour palette derived from the sea.
+MS Spitsbergen: The ship features high technical standards as well as comfortable, modern public areas and cabins.
 She is modern and environmentally progressive, and further improvements are planned that will reduce emissions and fuel consumption even more.
 The new ship's maneuverability and optimal size make her quite suitable for exploring polar waters.

-MS Fram: Fram means 'forward' - lifting expectations of the voyage at hand.
-MS Fram was built in 2007 with one mission in mind - to bring her guests closer to nature, wildlife and unforgettable experiences.
+MS Fram: Designed to bring guests closer to nature, wildlife and unforgettable experiences.
 The spacious outside decks include access to the very front of the ship which is a great place to observe marine wildlife.
 Refurbished in 2020 and now holds upgraded cabins, suites and public areas with relaxed, comfortable and stylish setting including new restaurants and Hurtigruten's signature Science Centre.

 Day 1: Bergen Explore Bergen's historic harbour area with its fish market and UNESCO listed Bryggen wharf of colourful wooden warehouses that date back to the 1300s.
 You can also board a funicular up nearby Mount Floyen.
 There, you'll enjoy views over Bergen, and maybe even spot your ship docked below.
 Estimated time of departure is 6.00 pm.